Elliot’s Ride – A Ride for Everyone!

 A Ride for EVERYONE!

 Billed as “A Ride For Everyone!”, Elliot’s Ride seeks to bring lots of people together to ride along the ocean.
-“People who ride there every day and people who’ve never ridden there before,” according to the web site that launched today – www.elliotsride.org.
+“People who ride there every day and people who’ve never ridden there before,” – www.elliotsride.org

-Elliot’s Ride – a true community experience – is sponsored by BankNewport and the RIDOT Department of Highway Safety, co-produced by Bike Newport and the Newport County YMCA, and hosted by the RI Department of Environmental Management.
-All came together today at Bike Newport to celebrate the launch of this exciting new community event!
+Elliot’s Ride – a true community experience – is also sponsored by BankNewport and the RIDOT Department of Highway Safety, co-produced by Bike Newport and the Newport County YMCA, and hosted by the RI Department of Environmental Management.

 Registration is FREE.
 There is no fee to participate.
 “Elliot’s Ride” will raise funds for bike safety education programs through donations and will support joint programs by Bike Newport and the Newport County YMCA.
 These two organizations work together to help more people choose biking for both transportation and recreation – for health, equity, connectivity, economy, quality of life and quality of place.